maishiroma/MCServerBootstrap/README.md

     - 22
     - 25565
     - icmp
-- A Cloud Storage Bucket
+- A Cloud Storage Bucket (Two if making a modded MC Server)

 The overall cost to run this project varies greatly with usage and instance size, but it should be fairly mimimum if using the project defaults.